eugenewebdevs/workshops/workshops-2019/api-dev-postman/README.md

 We will go over slides covering API needs, then why postman works well for those needs.
 Then workshop.

 The workshop portion will be discovery of a mock API showcasing some of the feartures postman offers.
-Then we can break into smaller groups focusing further API discovery, API documenting, or API tetsting.
+Then we can break into smaller groups focusing further API discovery, API distribution, and API tetsting.

 ### Links 🔗